CNAG-Biomedical-Informatics/pheno-ranker/README.md

 # SUMMARY

-Pheno-Ranker is a lightweight and easily to install tool specifically designed for performing semantic similarity analysis on phenotypic data structured in JSON format, such as Beacon v2 Models or Phenopackets v2.
+Pheno-Ranker is a lightweight and easy to install tool specifically designed for performing semantic similarity analysis on phenotypic data structured in JSON format, such as Beacon v2 Models or Phenopackets v2.

 # INSTALLATION

 ## Non containerized

-The script runs on command-line Linux and it has been tested on Debian/RedHat/MacOS based distributions (only showing commands for Debian's).
+The script runs on command-line Linux and it has been tested on Debian/RedHat/macOS based distributions (only showing commands for Debian).
 Perl 5 is installed by default on Linux, but we will install a few CPAN modules with `cpanminus`.

 ### Method 1: From CPAN